mikensubuga/mikensubuga.github.io/_projects/2_project.md

 category: work
 giscus_comments: false
 ---
-Transmission Dynamics and Acquisition of Antimicrobial Resistance at Referral Hospitals and Community Settings in East Africa

 <a href="https://gcgh.grandchallenges.org/grant/understanding-transmission-dynamics-and-acquisition-antimicrobial-resistance-referral">Understanding Transmission Dynamics and Acquisition of Antimicrobial Resistance at Referral Hospitals and Community Settings in East Africa

 <div class="row">